barbazul/1kfa/mod_guide_player.md

 number of rings shown on the envelope.
 <!-- /Summary -->

+`TODO: this bit should go in the GM Guide`

 Place the following cards inside the envelope marked with one green ring:

  * Mystic Breathwork